speguero/powerpkg/README.md

         +-- powerpkg.ps1
 ```

-Within this collection, we have directory `example_package1`, which is associated with an application, but solely exists to organize the two packages (subdirectories) within it, `install` and `uninstall`.
-Both packages perform two different functions for said application.
-Within these packages are individual package files that hold specific instructions for their accompanying script, `powerpkg.ps1`, to process.
+Here, we have directory `example_package`.
+In this case, it is associated with a specific application and solely a placeholder for two packages located within it, `install` and `uninstall`.

+As you may have noticed, both packages serve a unique purpose in relation to `example_package`.
+Within these packages are individual package files, `package.json` and `package.csv`, that contain specific instructions that the accompanying script, `powerpkg.ps1`, processes.
-The same is true for directory `example_package2`.

-## Result

 ## Debugging